ietf-wg-cellar/flac-specification/flac.md

 ### Coded number

 Following the reserved bit (starting at the fifth byte of the frame) is either a sample or a frame number, which will be referred to as the coded number.
 When dealing with variable block size streams, the sample number of the first sample in the frame is encoded.
 When the file contains a fixed block size stream, the frame number is encoded.
+See [section frame header](#frame-header) on the blocking strategy bit which signals whether a stream is a fixed block size stream or a variable block size stream.
+Also see [section addition of blocking strategy bit](#addition-of-blocking-strategy-bit).

 The coded number is stored in a variable length code like UTF-8 as defined in [@!RFC3629], but extended to a maximum of 36 bits unencoded, 7 byte encoded.